 The Boards of Directors of Nodak Electric Cooperative and Sheyenne Valley Cooperative voted on March 28, 2000 to approve a merger plan between the two cooperatives.
 On July 11, 2000 at Nodak’s annual meeting, members voted to merge with Sheyenne Valley Electric.
 At Sheyenne Valley’s annual meeting their customers also voted in favor of the merger.

 As of January 1, 2001, Sheyenne Valley officially became a part of Nodak Electric.
 Merging the two systems eliminates redundancies and reduces the overall cost of providing electricity to our customers.
 As one system, we are able to operate with less personnel, use fewer facilities, and eliminate one governing board of directors.

 Today, Nodak provides power to over 13,000 customers.
-Nodak’s service territory covers all or parts of Pembina, Walsh, Ramsey, Nelson, Steele, Grand Forks, Griggs, Benson, Eddy, and Traill counties in North Dakota.
+Nodak’s service territory covers all or parts of Pembina, Walsh, Ramsey, Nelson, Steele, Grand Forks, Griggs, Benson, Eddy, Traill and Cass counties in North Dakota.